 I have a Bachelor of Arts in History and International Relations (with First Class Honours) from the University of Queensland, where I focused my study on Eastern European history, culture and politics.
 I speak enough Mandarin to impress in restaurants and get out of simple pickles.

 I was thrilled to be the Writer in Residence for Feminartsy in 2017.
-Check out the work of this awesome feminist literature and arts journal here.

 All images and photography featured on this site are the author’s own.